From Anecdotal Evidence to Quantitative Evaluation Methods: A Systematic Review on Evaluating Explainable AI: Quantitative Evaluation Methods for XAI

 \textbf{Fidelity} measures the agreement between the output of predictive model $f$ and the explanation when applied to the input, and therefore evaluates how well the explanations mimic the output of model $f$~\cite{guidotti2018survey,trepan_craven_1995}.
 It can be applied to model explanations and outcome explanations.
+For example, when a decision tree is trained to generate the same predictions as a neural network and therefore acts as an explainable surrogate model, the predictions of the decision tree can be compared with the predictions of the neural network~\cite{trepan_craven_1995}.
 Fidelity is often defined as the fraction of data samples for which predictive model $f$ and an explanation make the same decision, but can also be reported as approximation error by calculating the average absolute difference or mean squared error~(e.g.~\cite{icdm/ZhouSC19, icml/AndersPDMK20}).
 Others use slight variations on fidelity such as the Kullback–Leibler divergence between the outputs~(e.g.~\cite{icml/AndersPDMK20, icdm/ChenL0X19, iclr/YuV17}), conditional entropy~\cite{iccv/ChenCHRZ19}, correlation~\cite{ijcai/ZhangR19}, likelihood comparison~\cite{aaai/DalleigerV20} or evaluating how adding explanations to the model would improve prediction performance~\cite{iclr/TsangCLFZL20}.
 Le et al.~\cite{kdd/LeW020} also introduced a metric called ``influence'' which combines fidelity with information gain and compactness.
 We emphasize that fidelity is \emph{not} evaluating correctness, although sometimes presented as such.
+Since only the outputs of the model and the explanation are compared, there is no guarantee that the explanation follows the same reasoning as $f$.
 For example, Anders et al.~\cite{icml/AndersPDMK20} theoretically showed that for any classifier, one can always construct another classifier that gives the same output as the original classifier for all data instances, but has arbitrarily manipulated explanation maps.